 There are quite a few components on the rear of the PCB.

 Construction was not difficult.
-I did countersink the three holes in the sensor PCB so I could use flat head screws.
+I countersink the three holes in the sensor PCB so I could use flat head screws.
+I used Krylon Acrylic Crystal Clear flat to clear coat the keys.
+I put about 10 coats on the keys before I installed them and it really looks nice.

-I didn't understand the 216 operation when I first started and I was unable to find a manual.
-It is comprised of two separate sections.
+The 216 is comprised of two separate sections.
 The first three touch sensors provide a voltage output with a variable baseline and decay time and a pulse (gate) output.
 This scope image shows three different decay times.

 In this scope image I am adjusting the lower unmarked control which sets the baseline for the voltage output.
 After the decay I am adjusting the control to a higher baseline.
 The voltage out amplitude is always the same.